sirbuffalo/uv-package-template/README-deploy.md

 - Restrict SSH: Disable root login; limit AllowUsers to deployer.
 - Validate sudoers with visudo -c.
-- Keep uv and Python fresh under the service user: sudo -u vantracker -H bash -lc 'uv self update && uv python install --default 3.13 && uv sync --frozen'
+- Keep uv and Python fresh under the service user: sudo -u uv-package-template -H bash -lc 'uv self update && uv python install --default 3.13 && uv sync --frozen'

 This setup aligns with your deploy job and runtime entrypoint.
 After CI pushes a change to main/master, the workflow rsyncs the repo, runs uv sync as the service user, and restarts the systemd unit.